raiajeet/ANOMALY-DETECTION-TECHNIQUES-FOR-SENSOR-TIME-SERIES-DATA-USING-STL-IQR-AND-TWITTER-GESD-METHODS/README.md

-### ANOMALY DETECTION TECHNIQUES FOR SENSOR TIME SERIES DATA USING STL+IQR AND TWITTER+GESD METHODS
+## ANOMALY DETECTION TECHNIQUES FOR SENSOR TIME SERIES DATA USING STL+IQR AND TWITTER+GESD METHODS
+#### This project was part of my data science intern at Teras energies LLP Mumbai.
+The objective was to detect the anomalies in sensor time-series data.
+The data was generated from one of the hydropower plants in India.
+In data, anomalies were nothing but a time when the sensor was failed to work.
+We used two methods namely STL+IQR and TWITTER+GESD.The pdf form of the draft has been attached to this repository.